hypehuman/MendingFix/README.md

 Project page:
 [https://minecraft.curseforge.com/projects/mending-fix](https://minecraft.curseforge.com/projects/mending-fix)

+WARNING: THE PROJECT PAGE IS NO LONGER UPDATED BECAUSE CURSE WANTS ME TO HAVE A TWITCH ACCOUNT WHICH I DON'T WANT TO HAVE.

 The default minecraft mechanics select a random item from your equipment that has the enchantment mending when you pickup experience orbs.
 However, the selected item might be fully repaired.
 If this is the case the collected experience is added to your